privefl/blog/_posts/2018-04-19-performance-when-algorithmics-meets-mathematics.md

   })
 })</code></pre></div>
 <pre><code>##    user  system elapsed
-##   0.375   0.000   0.375</code></pre>
+##   0.380   0.001   0.383</code></pre>
 <div class="sourceCode"><pre class="sourceCode r"><code class="sourceCode r"><span class="kw">all.equal</span>(rnum2, rnum)</code></pre></div>
 <pre><code>## [1] TRUE</code></pre>
-<p>So, here we get a solution that is 4-5 times as fast because we restricted the source code a our special use case.
+<p>So, here we get a solution that is 4-5 times as fast because we restricted the source code to our special use case.
 Still, this is not fast enough in my opinion.</p>
 </div>
 <div id="second-idea-of-improvement" class="section level2">
 <h2>Second idea of improvement</h2>